Book British Airways Flights Now To Lock In Distance-Based Earnings Book British Airways Flights Now To Lock In Distance-Based Earnings

 Our Take

-British Airways is trying to spin this negative change as them listening to customer feedback!
-We very much doubt that most travelers have been pressing BA to strip value from their program and further reduce their earning potential.
-Unless you command a significant corporate travel budget, this is a significant devaluation and reduces the value of Executive Club for most leisure travelers.
+British Airways is trying to spin this negative change as the airline listening to customer feedback!
+We very much doubt that most travelers have been pressing BA to strip value from the Executive Club program and further reduce their earning potential.
+Unless you command a significant corporate travel budget, this is a significant devaluation and reduces the value of BA Executive Club for most leisure travelers.
+Simply put, you'll earn less after the changes.

 What do you think of the new structure?
 Will you stick with BA, or will your loyalty be jumping ship to another carrier?
 Let us know in the comments below.